 A child's experience of school is always best if a tripartite partnership can be developed between the student, the school and home, and this is what we strive to achieve at Kinross Wolaroi.
 Parents are provided with many opportunities to connect with teachers, to be informed about adolescence and its challenges, to be a part of their child's learning journey.
-Communication is vital when issues arise, so do not hesitate to speak with your Mentor, Head of House or other key staff when necessary: we are here to help and not hinder.
+Communication is vital when issues arise, so do not hesitate to speak with your child's Mentor, Head Mentor or other key staff when necessary: we are here to help and not hinder.